Elmwood Cemetery (Detroit): History

 Elmwood was the first fully racially integrated cemetery in the Midwest.
 A short distance from downtown Detroit, Elmwood continues to serve residents of all ethnic backgrounds and religious beliefs.

-Elmwood's park-like grounds containing a gently-flowing stream and low hills were designed in 1890 by landscape architect Frederick Law Olmsted.
+Elmwood's park-like grounds containing a gently-flowing stream and low hills were redesigned in 1891 by landscape architect Frederick Law Olmsted.
 They are based on the design of Mount Auburn Cemetery in Cambridge, Massachusetts.

 The Gothic Revival chapel on the grounds was constructed in 1856.
 It underwent renovation in 1961 and was destroyed by fire in 1976.
 With a public outpouring of support, the building was restored and continues to play an important role.